 6. Reconsideration Option

 If you apply for the card and get declined, you will have the option to have the application reconsidered.
-What you do is, once you get declined (do not call if not declined as the rep might give your application a tougher approval process), you call the Chase Underwriting Department at 1-888-609-7805.
+What you do is, once you get declined, you call the Chase Underwriting Department at 1-888-609-7805.
 If you call within 30 days from when you sent in the application, Chase won’t do another hard credit pull to get your application reconsidered.
 You’ll ask them to please have another look at the application.
 They have a friendly group working in the department and they’ll do that gladly.

 You may want to ask to reallocate an existing Chase credit limit from another Chase card (you can only do personal to personal or business to business)